Motherwort

 Legal Status in the United States

-This means you’ll find motherwort products readily available in health food stores, online shops, and herbal retailers nationwide.
+You’ll find motherwort products readily available in health food stores, online retailers, and specialty herbal shops nationwide.
 Growing your own plants requires no permits or special licenses.
 Whether you’re cultivating motherwort in your garden or buying dried leaves for homemade smoking blends, the herb remains unrestricted for personal home use.

 International Legal Standing

-Motherwort is legal in most countries around the world.
+Motherwort enjoys legal status in most countries worldwide.
 The majority of nations place no restrictions on personal possession or use:

 • All European Union member states